astroDimitrios/Astronomy/AstPy-004 Solar Images/README.md

 # Solar Images

-***Note*** - doesn't seem to work on tryJupyter due to glymur and SunPy dependencies.
-Works well on local environment and custom JupyterHub env!
+***Note*** - might not work on tryJupyter since it requires the SunPy module.
+Works well on a local environment built for SunPy or with a custom JupyterHub env! - use the ***sun.yml*** file for an example conda environment.

 ## AIM - To access image data on the sun and visualise it in different wavelengths